IIIF/cookbook-recipes/recipe/0139-geolocate-canvas-fragment/index.md

 ### Implementation Notes
 The third party [GeoJSON-LD](https://geojson.org/geojson-ld/) context is included in addition to the IIIF Presentation API 3.0 context.
 The GeoJSON-LD context supplies the vocabulary terms for the Annotation bodies since the IIIF Presentation API 3.0 context does not describe those terms.
 When the field `@context` is used as an array with multiple contexts, the IIIF Presentation API 3.0 context must be the last item in the array.

 The GeoJSON `properties` field is generic and [can be nearly anything](https://tools.ietf.org/html/rfc7946#section-3.2).
 This has implications on clients and parsers that must discern what data to use.
 For example, if the targeted resource has a `label` and the `properties` field has a `label`, the consuming interface must make a choice on which to prioritize for presentation purposes.
-In the image from the Use Case section, the "Label" uses the GeoJSON `properties` `label` (lines 80-83) instead of the 'label' property from the Annotation or Canvas.
+In the image from the Use Case section, the "Label" uses the GeoJSON `properties` `label` (lines 80-83) instead of the `label` property from the Annotation or Canvas.

 Note that [`geometry` can be more than just a `Point`.](https://tools.ietf.org/html/rfc7946#section-3.1)